Hidden Costs of Outsourcing

 - Risk-adjusted costs — the financial impact of plausible service failures or quality gaps.

-Most outsourcing decisions focus almost entirely on the first bucket.
+Most organizations focus almost entirely on the first bucket.
+The second and third buckets often determine whether outsourcing is truly cost-effective.

 Example: software development outsourcing